afarrukh125/WeatherLiving/README.md

 ## WeatherLiving

 A simple weather application which shows the current weather.
-Users can enter if they would prefer similar, warmer or colder weather, alongside a distance.
+Users can enter what kind of weather they would prefer, alongside a distance.
 Once this is done it will take users to another page to show them a list of holiday destinations which meet the criteria.
+From here they can click one of the results and see the forecast for the next few days.

 ## Installation instructions